Trying to find a good home health aide (HHA) job description can be pretty difficult!

 The health aide will not report these freely on a notepad: there will be forms provided by your employer on exactly what to fill out, how and when.

 Questions about the form(s)?
-Ask the home care RN right away.
+Ask the home care nurse right away!

 Complete daily documentation on the care provided to each patient, accurately and completely, in the appropriate format/forms